Andrea Radasanu, Ph.D.

-Director for University Honors
+Director, University Honors

-Jason Goode, M.A.
+Jason Goode, Ed.D.

-Associate Director of Scholarships, Programming and Assessment
+Associate Director of Scholarships and Fellowships

-Prior to joining University Honors, I worked in NIU’s Office of Student Academic Success as a Student Success Specialist (SSS).
+Prior to joining University Honors, I worked in NIU’s Office of Student Academic Success as a student success specialist (SSS).
 I was responsible for working with students who were in the College of Liberal Arts and Sciences.
-This position was new to the campus and I helped brand the identity of the SSS through piloting a version of the Absence Tracking Program with an emphasis on English 103, English 104, and Communication 100.
+This position was new to the campus and I helped brand the identity of the SSS through piloting a version of the Absence Tracking Program with an emphasis on English 103, English 104 and Communication 100.
 I also launched Soup & Success, now known as edible education, a program that provides students with lunch as they engage in sessions related to time management, reading strategies, public speaking, financial aid, scholarships and test anxiety.
 As part of the team, I helped advance the development and piloting of a new advising tool created for NIU by the Educational Advisory Board.
 I have also co-hosted brown bag discussions and training sessions related to Mapworks.

 I am a proud NIU alumnus with a bachelor’s degree in communication with a focus on media production and a master’s degree in communication focusing on media studies.
-In addition to my full-time work with the University Honors program, I am also working to earn a doctorate in adult and higher education with a focus on higher education and student affairs.
+In addition to my full-time work with the University Honors Program, I am also working to earn a doctorate in adult and higher education with a focus on higher education and student affairs.

 Assistant Director of Programming and Communication

-Faculty Advisor to the Honors House
+Faculty Adviser to the Honors House

 Madelyn Anderson, M.A.

-Faculty Advisor to the Honors House
+Faculty Adviser to the Honors House

-Madelyn Kerback Anderson is an Instructor in the Department of Communication and has been teaching at NIU since 1992.
-A native of Wyoming, she earned a Bachelor of Arts in Music from Augustana College, Rock Island, and was graduated with distinction from NIU with a Master of Arts in Communication and a graduate emphasis in Women’s Studies.
-In the Honors program, she teaches a public speaking course with an emphasis in service learning.
-She has been Coordinator of the COMS 100 program, pre-COMS advisor, and Coordinator of the COMS 100 Speech Contest.
-In 2015 she was awarded the “Really Great Professor” Award by the NIU Honors program.
+I am an instructor in the Department of Communication and I have been teaching at NIU since 1992.
+A native of Wyoming, I earned a Bachelor of Arts in Music from Augustana College, Rock Island, and graduated with distinction from NIU with a Master of Arts in Communication and a graduate emphasis in women’s studies.
+In the honors program, I teach a public speaking course with an emphasis in service learning.
+I have been coordinator of the COMS 100 program, pre-COMS adviser and coordinator of the COMS 100 Speech Contest.
+In 2015 I was awarded the “Great Professor” Award by the University Honors Program.